SkoolNotes/Taproot/KBhHIST201RussianRevolution.md

 ---

 # Russian Revolution
 Europe Happened.
-There is competition and still the urge of European hegemony that is present in Europe, and from that urge there stemmed the
+There is competition and still the urge of European hegemony that is present in Europe, and from that urge there stemmed the need for central leadership in each country.
+Of course, communistic states can't really have a strong central leadership, so Lenin justified it basically by saying that "the populous are dumb".
+Establishing this expectiation